Role

 • Knowledge Grounding: Tether AI responses to your official, curated datasets.

-• Sensitive Data Protection: Actively scan and redact PII, PCI, and proprietary data from employee prompts before they leave your network, ensuring continuous data privacy compliance.
+• Sensitive Data Protection: Actively scan and redact PII, PCI, and proprietary data from employee prompts before approved model requests are sent, supporting data privacy compliance.

 • Governed controls help teams adopt AI safely and consistently.